-Loan terms are currently either 36 months or 60 months, and are fixed rate.
-More than 80% of the loans are taken to refinance existing loans and credit card balances.
-Borrowers are evaluated – and loans are priced – based on credit and credit scores, debt to income ratio (DTI), the length of your credit history, and your recent credit activity.
+Loan terms are either 36 months or 60 months, and are fixed-rate.
+More than 80% of the Lending Club loans are taken to refinance existing loans and credit card balances.
+Borrowers are evaluated – and loans are priced – based on credit and credit scores, debt-to-income ratios (DTI), the length of your credit history, and your recent credit activity.

-Each loan is assigned a loan grade, ranging from “A” (the highest), to “G” (the lowest).
+Each loan is assigned a loan grade, ranging from “A” (the highest) to “G” (the lowest).
 The higher the grade, the lower the rate.
-For example, as of March 31st, an A grade loan has an average rate of 7.51%, while for G grade loans it’s 25.13%.
+For example, when initially checked, a A-grade loans had an average rate of 7.51% while G-grade loans had an average rate of 25.13%.

 Within each letter grade, Lending Club also assigns a numerical rank of between 1 and 5 (A1, A2, A3, A4, A5).
 These numeric sub-grades adjust for other factors, such as loan size and loan term.
 For example, a loan amount of $5,000 would be seen as low risk, and actually result in an improvement in the sub-grade.
 By contrast, the maximum loan of $35,000 is a higher risk, and could turn a B1 grade into a B4 or B5 grade, resulting in a slightly higher interest rate.